|

 its splendor.
 The M-10 was built by GMC and armed with a high velocity 3 inch anti aircraft gun.
 The gun was mounted in an

 open turret, itself mounted on the chassis of the M-4A2 Sherman tank.
-This scene is based on a real street in St. Cloud.
-The
+The idea of the "tank destroyer" (TD), fast,

-set in the clay while still wet.
+stones set in the clay while still wet.
 The M-10 is Tamiya, and the jeep and gun I believe are Monogram.
 The

-sign above the street reads "Happy Welcome for you Allies", and is an authentic reproduction of a sign I have in photos of
+sign above the street reads "Happy Welcome for you Allies", and is an authentic reproduction of a sign I have in

-I named the dead after infamous French serial killers, such as the 19th century Paris killer Landru.
+that day, so I named the dead after infamous French serial killers, such as the 19th century Paris killer Landru.

 |